 I have counted eyelashes, and rocked babies who's mom needed a break.
 I have taught swaddles, and calmed fears, and spoken life.
-I have stayed at births for days, and lived on vending machine food meanwhile.
+I have cooked meals and opened windows and created more space in a postpartum moment that needed more room.
+I have stayed at hospital births for days, and lived on vending machine food.
+I have slept in homes, and rocked alongside midwives, and spent the better half of a week with home birth families with long labors.
 I have called doulas, and helped doulas, and acted in a missing doula's place.
 I have assured worried grandmas.
+I have educated.
 I have woken up at midnight, 2 am, 4 am.
 I have attended false alarms, and routinely deal with "missing a call" phobia and anxiety.
 I have held up a mothers leg while she pushed with all her might.
 I have witnessed the first tears that rolled down a fathers face when his baby finally cried for the first time.
 I have been splashed with amniotic fluid, fluffed pillows, whispered lullabies to mama's who needed just a second of rest.
+I have given placenta "tours" and held space for mother led unassisted/free births.
 I have rushed a mama to the hospital seconds before she delivered.
 I have advocated.
 I have cried.
 I have screamed in my car.
 I have smiled for days straight after an empowering birth.
 I am a birth worker.

-With all of this dedication, comes true heartbreak.
+With all of this dedication and effort, comes true heartbreak.
 Balancing it is the hardest part of my job.
 I wish, with more bones then I have in my body, that I could... what?
 I don't know.
 Make birth magical for everyone.
 Change disparities.
 Bring babies back to life.
 Stop violence in the birth space.
 Make birth safe for everyone.
 Remove the overuse of interventions to only be utilized when truly needed.
 Change stigmas.
 Make everyone care for the mothers in their life.
 Make hospitals put their patients first.
 Bring light and understanding to PMADS.
 I wish I could change everything, and nothing, heal everyone.
-Work with every mother who needs a friend, or needs to see her strength mirrored back to her.
+Work with every birthing person who needs a friend, or needs to see her strength mirrored back to her.
 This is the heart of an empathetic birth worker speaking freely!

 I want to say more, do more, change more, help more.
-I spend so much time envisioning and trying to execute plans to help.
+I spend so much time envisioning and trying to help.
 But the truth is, no matter how much I give, we live in a broken world.
 With a broken system.
 Death is part of life.
 Pain is part of joy.
 And more often then not, I can not do anything to change or control any part of birth.
 Not any part of it.
-God can, and I routinely ask him to, but I alone can not.
+God can, and I routinely ask them to, but I alone can not.
 There will always be something to fix.

 But instead of letting that break me...
 I let it be.
 Going through my own miscarriage this last year, has taught me so deeply how little control I have, and how to truly make peace with things and let them be.
 I still get angry when I see a mother treated unfairly, and I still break down when a situation is too heavy.
 But I don't let them break me.
 I let them fuel me.

-I am a birth keeper.
+I am a birthkeeper.
 Yours, and mine, and whoever needs me next.

-I am a birth keeper.
+I am a birthkeeper.

 And this song will forever be my call.

--Leann Allen, your Wildwood Birthkeeper
+CordeliaGrey Oriana Allen, your Wildwood Birthkeeper